sungnga/react-revents/README.md

 **Install Redux Dev Tools**
 - Install: `npm i redux-devtools-extension --save-dev`
 - In configureStore.jsx file:
-  - Import the devToolsEnhencer method: `import { devToolsEnhancer } from 'redux-devtools-extension';`
+  - Import the devToolsEnhancer method: `import { devToolsEnhancer } from 'redux-devtools-extension';`
   - Pass in the devToolsEnhancer to the createStore() method as 2nd argument
   ```javascript
   export function configureStore() {